 The main skiing events within the schedule are Slopestyle, Halfpipe and Big Air.
 For those unfamiliar with the disciplines: Slopestyle is a course with various rails and jumps, Halfpipe is a long stunt ditch, and Big Air with one big jump for the biggest air and the biggest tricks.
 Across all of these disciplines, the aim is to display the most technical and / or creative tricks, with the best style, perfect execution and largest amplitude.

-You can begin to imagine the number of completely outrageous tricks that are going to be thrown down in 2019.
+You can begin to imagine the number of completely outrageous tricks that are going to be thrown down in 2020.
 We’re another year into the future, which means - another year of progression that’s spiralled completely out of control, and out of this world.
-Our very own James Woodsy Woods will be competing once again, at what is now his 14th X-Games appearance.
-He’s been stuffing some fresh tricks up his sleeve, check out his X-Games Trick Preparation in Episode 10 of Woodsy’s World.
+Unfortunately James Woodsy Woods will not be competing this season due to a knee injury, so we are wishing him a speedy recovery, but no doubt he will be tuned in to all of the action.

 Before we head into the future though, and most probably get a little bit dizzy in doing so - let’s take a look back at some X-Games highlights across recent history.
 Up first we have Candide Thovex, an OG pioneer of freesking, with his gold medal slopestyle run from X-Games back in 2007.
 This run displays a definitive push towards a new age of skiing, that we now know as newschool movement, hugely technical tricks with alien levels of style and perfection.

 Secondly we have Tom Wallisch, AKA the king of after-bang, with the run that gave him the highest score in men’s slopestyle history, with a display of effortless perfection and a level of flow that even water would struggle with.